 1. Start adjusting schedules now.
-The first day of school may be a few days (or weeks) away, but it’s never too early to start re-adjusting schedules back to early morning mode.
-That means switching from late-nights and sleeping in to reasonable bedtimes and early rising.
-Heather Galladora, a second grade teacher in Fairfax, Va., also recommends getting back into regular sleep routines for teachers as well.
+The first day of school might be a few days (or weeks) away, but it’s never too early to start re-adjusting schedules back to early morning mode.
+That means switching from late nights and lazy mornings to reasonable bedtimes and early rising.

 3. Involve your child in decision making.
 Whether it’s encouraging your kid to pick out her new school supplies or asking your child what he wants to pack for lunch, letting them have a say in what they can expect in the coming school year will give them a sense of control and confidence.
 Eleanor Mackey, a psychologist with Children's National Health System in Washington, D.C., says allowing kids to be engaged with finding solutions can help them feel better about potentially scary situations.

 4. Validate your child’s feelings.
 Some parents may dismiss a child’s fears of going back to school or miss cues that may reveal something deeper than mere nervousness.
 “Kids are resilient, but it’s good to validate what they are feeling,” says Allison Wilson, director of curriculum and innovation at Stratford School in Southern and Northern California.
 “Parents sharing their own stories about their first day of school or about other changes they’ve experienced can resonate with kids and make them feel less worried.”

 5. Establish a routine.
 Going back to school signals the return of the ultimate routine for students and parents.
 Beyond re-establishing healthy bedtime and waking schedules, well-kept routines like homework, after-school activities, and mealtimes can help students focus on being prepared at school and help families get back into the swing of balancing academics and social lives.